akashjnvlko/unified-computing-interface/README.md

 The script requires the following dependencies:

-- paramiko
+- `paramiko` for SSH and SFTP communication
-- numpy
+- `numpy` for array manipulation
-- multiprocessing
+- `multiprocessing` for parallel execution
-- tqdm
+- `tqdm` for progress monitoring

 Please make sure these dependencies are installed before using the script.